paveltimofeev/screens.io/tasklist.md

 -- [Bug] Proxy: User cannot login back, if his session was finished (do not use `cookie.expires` in session opts, have to use maxAge instead of expires)
 -- Frontend: Display 'refresh' button for running job

 - [Move to AWS: 5.
-Lambda preparation - Split services] Run QueueProcessors as separate processes (Run, Approve), `m.b. as a Docker?`
+Lambda preparation - Split services] Run QueueProcessors as separate processes (Run, Approve), `m.b. as a Docker/Lambda?`

 TechDept